gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 just like they had taken her father!

 "Not today, clunker," Special Leaf said.
-He planted his feet firmly on the cobblestones, rolled his head to work out a kink, and swept his arms in a broad circle.
+He planted his feet firmly on the cobblestones and swept his arms in a broad circle.

-The earth groaned and split under the sonic's invisible wave of energy.
+The earth groaned and split under the sheer force of his concentration.
 A crack a meter wide opened right in front of the huge bot.
 "Ha!"
 Special Leaf crowed
 as one of the bot's treads fell into the fissure.